Additional Information for Completion Types

 This page is continually updated with additional guidance and examples.

-The AHEIS Non-Credit Workforce Education/Training Completer File includes nine (9) Completer Types, listed below in bold.
+The AHEIS Professional Skills Training Completer File includes nine (9) Completer Types, listed below in bold.
 These credential subclasses align with Credential Engine’s Credential Transparency Description Language (CTDL) to support open, transparent credentialing ecosystems.
 The list hierarchy does not imply level of importance or value of the credential class.

 Certificate